-Early in 2018, Kathy McMahon wrote a seminal blog post here on rta0.
-Just months later she unexpectedly passed away in May while visiting her daughter in Geneva.
+Just months later she passed away unexpectedly in May while visiting her daughter in Geneva.
 A great loss to family, friends and myself as her partner of twenty years.

 Back in 1996 a tragic road accident took the life of Kathy’s son Justin.
 Her own injuries were partially disabling and the lasting effects had cut short her life at the age of just sixty three years.

 It’s time to take this public and gather the resources to get it done.
-In January, 2018 I will outline a phased roll out plan which delivers quick benefits and then builds towards the final product.
+I will launch a phased roll out plan which delivers quick benefits and then builds towards the final product.